cfpb/design-manual/ui-toolkit/modals.md

   <h5 id="do-not-use-when">Do not use when</h5>
   <ul>
     <li>The information or interactions in the modal are crucial to the main user flow.
 Instead, either integrate what would have gone in the modal into the main UI of the page, or create an additional page.</li>
-    <li>The interaction is unable to live on the current page (due to complexity or a dynamic nature), but moving it to a separate page would be disruptive to the main user flow.
-Use alternative UI elements such as expandables or dynamically appearing areas instead.
-For example, error or status updates should be provided through dynamically appearing in-page elements.</li>
-    <li>The interaction is a commonly understood and expected behavior on the web, such as an external link directing to a different domain as the page it's on.</li>
     <li>There is not enough space in the main page to present content, so the modal serves as additional screen real estate.
 Instead, either integrate the content into the main page or create a new page.</li>
+    <li>The interaction is a commonly understood and expected behavior on the web, such as an external link directing to a different domain as the page it's on.</li>
+    <li>The interaction is an error warning or status update.
+Use our [alerts and notification elements](https://github.com/cfpb/cf-notifications) instead.</li>

   </ul>
 </div>
 <div class="content-50 content-last">